Get on the ladder: engineering

 Through school, college, or university

-- Does your school have a robotics, engineering, or STEM club?
-If not, have a chat with your maths or science teacher about setting one up!
+- Join a robotics, engineering, or STEM club.
+If your school or college doesn’t have one, have a chat with your maths or science teacher about setting one up.
 You’ll be able to take part in challenges, learn things you wouldn’t find out in class, and build your skills.

 - Join a student society.
 If you’re at university, whether your passion is aerospace engineering, chemical engineering, civil engineering, or electrical engineering, you’ll very likely find a student society that suits your interests.